AIR TRANSPORT OF THE FUTURE: CARBON-EFFICIENT AND AFFORDABLE FOR FAMILIES

 OUR APPROACH: REDUCING EMISSIONS IN A SCIENCE-BASED AND TRANSPARENT WAY

 We are convinced: these international regulatory frameworks do not exempt companies from reducing emissions on their own.
-That is why the TUI Group submitted detailed COreduction plans to the NGO Science Based Targets Initiative (SBTi) - a cooperation between the United Nations Global Compact, the World Resources Institute (WRI) and the World Wide Fund for Nature (WWF) - in August 2022, particularly for our airlines.
-The goal is to significantly reduce emissions by 2030 and achieve the Group-wide net zero target by 2050 at the latest.
+That is why the TUI Group submitted detailed CO2 reduction plans to the independent NGO Science Based Targets Initiative (SBTi) particularly for our airlines – which are responsible for 80 percent of our Group-wide emissions.
+The SBTi has reviewed and verified our reduction targets.
+Our goal by 2030 is to significantly reduce our airlines’ emissions by -24 percent CO2 per passenger per kilometre compared to 2019 and to reach the Group-wide net zero target by 2050 at the latest.

 EXPAND PIONEERING ROLE